 The names, ages and positions of our executive officers currently serving are provided below.
-Biographical information regarding these officers is set forth under the following table, except for Mr. Alder, whose biography is set forth above with our other directors.
+Biographical information regarding these officers is set forth under the following table, except for Messrs.
+Alder and Edman, whose biographies are set forth above with our other directors.

-Name Age Position(s) Held With the Company Kenton K. Alder 62 Chief Executive Officer, President and Director Chung Tai Keung, Canice 56 Chief Executive Officer of Asia Pacific Region Douglas L. Soder 50 Executive Vice President Shane S. Whiteside 46 Executive Vice President and Chief Operating Officer Steven W. Richards 47 Executive Vice President, Chief Financial Officer and Secretary
+Name Age Position(s) Held With the Company Kenton K. Alder 63 Chief Executive Officer and Director Thomas T. Edman 50 President and Director Chung Tai Keung, Canice 57 Executive Vice President and President, Asia Pacific Business Unit Douglas L. Soder 51 Executive Vice President and President, North America Business Unit Shane S. Whiteside 47 Executive Vice President and Chief Operating Officer Todd B. Schull 54 Executive Vice President, Chief Financial Officer, Treasurer and Secretary

-Mr. Chung Tai Keung, Canice has served as Chief Executive Officer of our Asia Pacific operating segment since April 8, 2010.
+Mr. Chung Tai Keung, Canice has served as our Executive Vice President and President, Asia Pacific Business Unit since April 2012, and prior to that served as Chief Executive Officer of our Asia Pacific operating segment since April 8, 2010.
 Prior to joining our company, Mr. Chung served as Deputy Managing Director of Meadville Group since 2005.
 Prior to joining the Meadville Group, Mr. Chung was an executive director of Elec & Eltek International Holdings Limited (formerly listed on The Stock Exchange of Hong Kong Limited) from August 1993 to March 2005 and Elec & Eltek International Company Limited (a company listed on the Singapore Exchange Securities Trading Limited) from April 1994 to March 2005.
 Mr. Chung had been Chief Executive Officer of Elec & Eltek Group's PCB business and held various management positions at Fairchild Semiconductors (HK) Limited, China Cement Company (Hong Kong) Limited, the Astec Group and Chen Hsong Machinery Co, Limited.
 Mr. Chung graduated from the Hong Kong Polytechnic University in 1979 in Accountancy.
-Mr. Chung is currently the vice chairman of the Hong Kong Printed Circuit Association Limited.
+Mr. Chung is currently the chairman of the Hong Kong Printed Circuit Association Limited.

-Douglas L. Soder has served as our Executive Vice President since November 2006.
+Douglas L. Soder has served as an Executive Vice President and President, North America Business Unit since April 2012, and prior to that as our Executive Vice President since November 2006.
 Prior to joining our company, Mr. Soder held the position of Executive Vice President for Tyco Electronics from January 2001 until our acquisition of that company in October 2006.
 During an almost 24-year career at Tyco Electronics, Mr. Soder served in a variety of sales, sales management, and operations management positions at its AMP Incorporated and Tyco Printed Circuit Group (PCG) subsidiaries.
 From November 1996 to January 2001, Mr. Soder was Vice President of Sales and Marketing for PCG.
 Mr. Soder holds a Bachelor of Arts degree in Political Science from Dickinson College.

-Shane S. Whiteside has served as an Executive Vice President since November 2006 and our Chief Operating Officer since December 2002.
+Shane S. Whiteside has served as our Executive Vice President since November 2006 and as our Chief Operating Officer since December 2002.
 From January 2001 to November 2002, Mr. Whiteside was the Vice President of Operations - Santa Ana Division and our Director of Operations - Santa Ana Division from July 1999 to December 2000.
 From March 1998 to June 1999, Mr. Whiteside was our Director of Operations of Power Circuits.
 Mr. Whiteside holds a Bachelor of Arts degree in Economics from the University of California at Irvine.